+Category Settings

+VoIPSIPPeer1

-, , Category Settings VoIPSIPPeer1 Scenario The associated scenario channel implements a simple call sequence ( Make Call , Voice Session , End Call ) with bidirectional media streaming performed after call setup.
-Execution Settings The corresponding scenario channel is configured to execute 1 loop during the test sustain time.
-Dial Plan The source phone number is specified using the 7777[00-] sequence generator expression.
-The IP address of the DUT is configured in the destination Destination IP field, the destination phone numbers are specified using the 9999[00-] expression and the Override phone numbers from destination activity option is selected.
-SIP The SIP UAs emulated by this activity are configured to use an outbound SIP proxy server specified using an IP address.
+Scenario The associated scenario channel implements a simple call sequence (Make Call, Voice Session, End Call) with bidirectional media streaming performed after call setup.

+Category Settings Execution Settings The corresponding scenario channel is configured to execute one loop during the test sustain time.
+Dial Plan The source phone number is specified by using the 7777[00-] sequence generator expression.
+The IP address of the DUT is configured in the destination Destination IP field.
+The destination phone numbers are specified by using the 9999[00-] expression and the Override phone numbers from destination activity option is selected.
+SIP The SIP UAs emulated by this activity are configured to use an outbound SIP proxy server specified by using an IP address.
 Automatic Retransmissions and timers are not configured.
 Codecs The default G.711 a-law and G.711 u-law codecs are selected.
+RTP No custom RTP settings are configured.
+Audio The Enable audio on this activity option is selected.
+Other No scenario variables need to be initialized.
+PSTNDigitalPeer1 Scenario The associated scenario channel implements a simple call sequence (Receive Call, Voice Session, End Call) with bidirectional media streaming performed after call setup.
+Execution Settings The corresponding scenario channel is configured to execute five loops during the test sustain time.
+Dial Plan The PSTNDigitalPeer1 source phone numbers are specified by using a 9999[00-] sequence generator expression.
+Audio PSTNDigitalPeer1 media functions are configured to play a specified audio clip for its entire duration.